tensorflow/models/research/lexnet_nc/README.md

 1. A collection of noun compounds that have been labeled using a *relation inventory*.
 The inventory describes the specific relationships that you'd like the model to differentiate (e.g. *part of* versus *composed of* versus *purpose*), and generally may consist of tens of classes.
+   You can download the dataset used in the paper from [here](https://vered1986.github.io/papers/Tratz2011_Dataset.tar.gz).
 2. You'll need a collection of word embeddings: the path-based model uses the word embeddings as part of the path representation, and the distributional models use the word embeddings directly as prediction features.